 prepared foods, teas, and locally-roasted coffee.
 With the sudden

-closing of Grasshoppers in late 2013, this will no longer be an option.
+closing of Grasshoppers in late 2013, this was no longer be an option.

 (Louisville distributor for multiple area farms) offering weekly